dhis2/dhis2-docs/developer/web-api/new-tracker.md

 The `JSON` response can look like the following.

-Since version 2.37 responses can be filtered on desired fields, see [Request parameter to filter responses](#Request-parameter-to-filter-responses)
+Responses can be filtered on desired fields, see [Request parameter to filter responses](#Request-parameter-to-filter-responses)

 ```json
 {